 is available for all standard filters usable with the FORS2 300V grism.

-In practice, however, the correct (standard) line catalogue can be associated to a given arc lamp frame using the FITS keyword ESO INS GRIS1 NAME, that is written both to the line catalogue and to the raw input frames headers.
+In practice, however, the correct (standard) line catalog can be associated to a given arc lamp frame using the FITS keyword ESO INS GRIS1 NAME, found both in the line catalog and in the raw input frames headers.